JayGhughriwala/PortScanX/README.md

 PortScanX is an advanced, fast, and configurable command-line tool for performing network port scanning and basic service enumeration.
 It supports banner grabbing, customizable scan profiles, multi-threading, and outputs in human-readable and JSON formats.

-> ⚠️ Use responsibly.
+> ⚠️ Use responsibly at your own risk .
 Only scan hosts you have permission to test.
+> ⚒️ Still in Development Phase, some functionality not working properly.
 ---

 ## 🚀 Features